 a.
 Window openings shall be vertical or square in proportion.
-Multiple windows may be grouped side by side, resulting in an overall opening that is horizontal in proportion, provided the individual windows are vertical or square in proportion.
+Multiple windows may be grouped side by side, resulting in an overall opening

 A Main Street Commercial style building with ground floor storefronts and upper floor double-hung windows grouped in threes.